jasnow/Practice-Git-with-Rails/README.md

-:octocat: Git Your Practice On with Rails!
+Git Your Practice On with Rails!
 ============

 ** Please do not change the database from sqlite3 in dev/test.**